 Symptoms of changes in physical and emotional reactions (also called arousal symptoms) may include:

 Veterans with “passive” suicidal ideation may think about death or have suicidal thoughts because of the mental anguish and suffering they endure.
 Notably, suicidal ideation does not require a suicide attempt.

 Another symptom of PTSD is obsessional rituals that interfere with routine activities.
 This may manifest in Veterans when they check the locks on their doors several times a day to make sure they are secure.
 They may also look out the windows several times a day or avoid standing by the windows in their home.
 They may also walk the perimeter of their residence to ensure it is secure.

-While this is not a complete list of all PTSD symptoms, it offers quite a few examples that may be able to help Veterans determine whether they have PTSD.
-Veterans who incur PTSD during military service are entitled to VA disability benefits, but they must apply for them first.
+While this is not a complete list of all PTSD symptoms, it offers quite a few examples that may be able to help Veterans determine whether they have PTSD or another mental disorder.
+Veterans who incur a serious mental health condition during military service are entitled to VA disability benefits, but they must apply for them first.

-If you need to appeal a VA decision for PTSD, Berry Law Firm may be able to help.
-We have been successfully representing veterans for decades.
+If you need to appeal a VA decision for PTSD, Berry Law may be able to help.
+We have been successfully representing Veterans for decades.
 Contact us today for a free evaluation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.